marcinjahn/technology-notebook/src/docs/programming/dotnet/entity-framework-core/index.md

 #### Lazy Loading

-Lazy Loading fetches the data from the DB as soon as I try to access some related data via a Navigation Property.
+Lazy Loading fetches the data from the DB as soon as we try to access some related data via a Navigation Property.

 ::: tip OFF